Privacy Policy

 7.1 California Residents' Rights

-If you are a California resident, you have the following rights under the CCPA:
+If a Member is a California resident, the Member has the following rights under the CCPA:

-- Right to Know: Request disclosure of personal information we collect, use, and share
+- Right to Know: Request disclosure of personal information the Association collects, uses, and shares

-- Right to Delete: Request deletion of your personal information
+- Right to Delete: Request deletion of personal information

-- Right to Opt-Out: Opt-out of the "sale" of personal information (Note: We do not sell personal information)
+- Right to Opt-Out: Opt-out of the "sale" of personal information (Note: The Association does not sell personal information)

 - Right to Non-Discrimination: Equal service regardless of exercising privacy rights